 The static data block contains all the settings needed to configure and operate the FTM.
-It has to be written by the FTM control each time before a run is started or, in general, some component has to be reprogrammed.
-Single register access is possible, but not foreseen for the standard data taking.
+It has to be written by the FTMcontrol each time before a run is started or, in general, some component has to be reprogrammed.
 In addition, whenever the FTM board receives a new static data block, it performs a complete reconfiguration including a reprogramming of the FTUs.
-Table 4.3 summarizes the static data block.
+As an exception, the clock conditioner is only reprogrammed, if its settings really changed.
+When a new static data block is received during a run, it is written to the memeory, but subsequently ignored.
+Table 4.4 summarizes the static data block.
 More details about the individual registers can be found in the subsequent tables.